Hello Planning Mashers!

 For this setup, I’m using a Filofax journal I received as a gift from FLB Group, and I’m really happy I chose it.

 The pages are large enough, but the journal is pretty light.
 Plus it’s so convenient that you can take the pages out!
-You’ll see below I really made the use of it.
+You’ll see below I really made use of it.

 The journal comes with lined paper, but they send me dot grid paper and colored dot grid paper (I’m still not sure how to use those beauties).
 So it’s perfect for a travel journal – any time I feel like journaling I can just switch to lined paper.

-The paper quality is pretty good, I did a pen test, there was no bleeding and it’s only Pentel Touch that was a little bit of ghosting (you can see it better in the Plan With Me video at the end of the post).
+The paper quality is pretty good, I did a pen test, and there was no bleeding and it’s only Pentel Touch that was a little bit of ghosting (you can see it better in the Plan With Me video at the end of the post).

-I think this might be a good journal to try for also any beginners since the paper is pretty good and the structure will allow you to play around and redo pages all you want!
+I think this might be a good journal to try for also any beginners since the paper is pretty good, and the structure will allow you to play around and redo pages all you want!

-But I’m diverging, let’s dive in and start our setup!
+But I’m diverging; let’s dive in and start our setup!

 Of course, it’s not that important for a journal like Filofax, because you can always go back and insert the missing pages.

-For the cover page, I started from something very simple, just to note the place and dates when we are going.
+For the cover page, I started with something very simple, just to note the place and dates when we are going.
 But actually half through I remembered that I wanted to make it a quote page.

-Thankfully, in Filofax journal, it’s not a problem, so I just created a second cover page I ended up loving!
+Thankfully, in the Filofax journal, it’s not a problem, so I just created a second cover page I ended up loving!

-For the quote, I chose “It’s Time For A New Adventure”.
+For the quote, I chose, “It’s Time For A New Adventure”.
 This resonates with me so much, especially this time.

-This really is a fantastic adventure and it’s both scary and exciting.
+This really is a fantastic adventure, and it’s both scary and exciting.

 After posting about 13 Creative Ways To Use Washi Tape In Your Bullet Journal I decided to try using more washi tape in my setups, and one of the ways I did it is the hollowed-out lettering of this header.